 But the biggest factor might have been the burden of expectations.

 "He's a proven goal-scorer, but is he a guy that can score 50 goals every year?
 I'm not sure about that," said Ed Olczyk, the former Pittsburgh coach who is now an analyst for NBC and Versus.
-"But is he a guy that can definitely put up 35-40 goals each and every year?
-Absolutely, because he's got a nose for the net, and he plays with that jam and that moxie."

 For players who have led the league in goals, a sizable dropoff the next season is not uncommon.
 It happened to Jarome Iginla, Teemu Selanne and Keith Tkachuk, all of whom mentioned the mental aspect of trying to repeat their success.